skip to Main Content

 Request an Appointment

-ACL surgery involves reconstructing the torn ligament using either autografts (tissue from the patient's own body) or allografts (donor tissue).
-This procedure aims to restore stability to the knee joint.
+The surgery involves reconstructing the torn ligament using either autografts (tissue from the patient's own body) or allografts (donor tissue).
+This procedure aims to restore stability to the knee joint and injured leg.

 Physical Therapy plays a pivotal role in the rehabilitation process after ACL reconstruction surgery.
 It helps to restore strength, flexibility, and range of motion.
 It also addresses any compensations that may have developed.